Cosmos (manga): Other

 In commemoration of the release of the manga's sixth volume on May 19, 2025, a promotional video and a commercial were uploaded to the Monthly Sunday Gene-X YouTube channel that same day.
 The commercial appeared during the broadcast of Case Closed on NNS-affiliated stations on May 24, 2025.
 Both videos feature narration by Takayuki Sugō.

 Reception

 The series was ranked fifth in the print category at the tenth Next Manga Awards in 2024; it was nominated for the eleventh edition in 2025 in the same category, and ranked second.
 Along with Nezumi's First Love, Cosmos ranked ninth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.
 It was nominated for the 18th Manga Taishō in 2025 and ranked eighth with 38 points.
+Along with Fate Rewinder, Dandadan, Dekin no Mogura, and Hirayasumi, the series won the 71st Shogakukan Manga Award in 2026.

 The series was recommended by manga authors Tite Kubo, Kazuhiro Fujita, Hiromu Arakawa, and Rumiko Takahashi, with comments featured on the obi of the first, second, fourth, and fifth volumes, respectively.